tryolabs/norfair/demos/detectron2/README.md

 ## Instructions

-1. Build and run the Docker container with:
+1. Build and run the Docker container with `./run_gpu.sh`.
+2. Copy a video to the `src` folder.
+3. Within the container, run with the default parameters:

     ```bash
-    ./run_docker.sh
+    python demo.py <video>.mp4
     ```

-2. In the container, display the demo instructions:

-    ```bash
-    python demo.py --help
-    ```
+For additional settings, you may display the instructions using `python demo.py --help`.

 ## Explanation